More steps needed to protect against Chinese ‘interference’, Government concedes

 Ministers published their response to a landmark report on China by Parliament’s spy agency watchdog, after a week in which reports swirled of possible Chinese espionage in Westminster.

-The Intelligence and Security Committee (ISC) warned in its July report that Britain’s response to the security threat posed by Beijing was “completely inadequate” and that Chinese intelligence targets the UK “prolifically and aggressively”.
+The Intelligence and Security Committee (ISC) warned in its July report that Chinese intelligence targets the UK “prolifically and aggressively” and that Britain’s response to the security threat was “completely inadequate”.

-The Government acknowledged that more investment is needed to ensure the UK has the resources it needs to respond to the “long-term” challenge that China poses.
+In its reply, tabled by Rishi Sunak, the Government acknowledged that more investment is needed to ensure the UK has the resources it needs to respond to the “long-term” challenge the rising Asian power poses.

 It also recognised that Chinese recruitment schemes have tried to “headhunt” British nationals in “key positions with sensitive knowledge and experience” including from Government and the military.